-Studio visits, production tours and off-site research are all important components that contribute to the success of the Sponsored Studio program.
+Micro is a student design firm here at KCAI that provides freelance illustration and design work to our business partners through the Sponsored Studio program.
+Studio visits, production tours and off-site research are all important components that contribute to the success.
 Here are examples of student work produced through our Sponsored Studio and Community and Business Partnership Programs.

 “"We are proud to be involved with educational endeavors like this that support the arts and the education of young people who we hope will someday join our industry."”Norm Young